All Episodes

 Once a year, once every two years max.

-And if it's once every two years, he gets what you deal with.
+And if it's once every two years, he gets.

-Yeah, well, look, I mean, look, I yeah, I've got mild high blood pressure and a little bit of cholesterol issues, but it's really low because I take medicine.
+Yeah, well, look, I mean, look, yeah, I've got mild high blood pressure and a little bit of cholesterol issues, but it's really low because I take medicine.

-And that's what medicines are for.
+And that's what medicine's a for.

-Those evil pharmaceutical companies I should refer to them as liberals refer to them.
+Those evil pharmaceutical companies, I should refer to them as liberals refer to them.